exstream-js/exstream-docs/docs/guide/type-of-sources.md

 const _ = require('exstream.js')
 const fs = require('fs')

-// wrapping a Node Readable Stream so you can easily manipulate it
 // in this example we are converting the readable stream in a stream
 // of records, we are performing a filter and then we are converting
-//back to csv and write the result on another file const s1 = _(fs.createReadStream('input.csv')) .csv({header: true})
+// back to csv and write the result on another file const s1 = _(fs.createReadStream('input.csv')) .csv({header: true})
   .filter(x => x.name.startsWith('a'))